A rational look at punishment in dog training

 This is a mistake I make again and again, so you’re not on your own.

-If you reprimand your dog (Sometimes I’ll say ‘Hey!’ if I catch him doing something naughty) , try not to praise him seconds afterwards (for stopping the unwanted behaviour).
-Depending on the intensity of the telling-off (in my case, decidedly half-baked), he might come to see it as the predictor of praise.
+If you reprimand your dog (Say you say ‘Hey!’ if you catch him doing something naughty), try not to praise him seconds afterwards (for stopping the unwanted behaviour).
+Depending on the intensity of the telling-off (often decidedly half-baked), he might come to see it as the predictor of praise.
 Perverse, isn’t it?

 3. Root causes: Useful fellows